-The evaluated derivate of the TOE is IFX_CCI_000003h (with options/other identifiers, see below), H13 with firmware and optional software libraries (CIPURSETM CL, RSA2048 2k and 4k, EC, Toolbox, HSL, HCL, Mifare (MCS), SCL) with revisions stated in section 2.
-The flash loader (part of FW) was enabled on evaluated derivative.
+Furthermore the TOE is comprised of firmware and optional software libraries with revisions stated in section 2.
+The flash loader (part of FW) was enabled on evaluated derivatives.

-An extensive overview over all possible configuration options is given in the Security Target [6] and [9] in table 4.
+An extensive overview over all possible configuration options is given in the Security Target [6] and [9] in sections 1.4.5 and 1.4.7.

-The evaluation results, also including results of tests performed by the developer, are valid for all hardware derivates of the configuration IFX_CCI_000003h H13 (including all further identifiers 000005h, 000008h, 00000Ch, 000013h, 000014h, 000015h, 00001Ch, 00001Dh, 000021h, 00002h in design step H13).
+The evaluation results, also including results of tests performed by the developer, are valid for all hardware derivates mentioned above.
 All identifiers represent the equal hardware platform but name differences in configurations or market segments.
 Configuration differences are achieved by blocking only.
-The firmware and optional software libraries (RSA2048 2k and 4k, EC, Toolbox, MCS, HSL, SCL libraries, CIPURSE $^{\text{TM}}$) were examined in those revisions, which are stated in table 2 (above).
+The firmware and optional software libraries were examined in those revisions, which are stated in table 2 (above).

-The evaluation results are valid for all configurations and blocking options of the hardware stated in table 4 of the Security Target [6] and [9].
+The evaluation results are valid for all configurations and blocking options of the hardware stated in section 1.4.7 of the Security Target [6] and [9].
 Depending on configuration, blocking option and on selection of optional software libraries, some of the services might be unavailable to the user.
 The unavailable services have no security impact on the TOE.
-The user must ensure a working configuration, e.g. the RAM size shall be selected to fulfill the minimum requirement of RSA library, if it was also selected as an option.
-The evaluation results apply to all configurations of Flash Loader, BPU and PIN-Letter as stated in table 3 of the Security Target [6] and [9].
+The user must ensure a working configuration.
+The evaluation results apply to all configurations of Flash Loader, BPU and PIN-Letter as stated in the Security Target [6] and [9].